-A student who is attending a course for no credit must receive prior approval from the Campus Director or Program Director before being scheduled for audit.
+A student who is attending a course for no credit must receive prior approval from the Campus Director or Program Director.
 The student is expected to participate in course discussions, projects, but will not be required to take examinations.
-Audited courses do not apply toward credit and do not count as part of a student's full or part-time schedule for purposes of financial aid.
+Audited courses do not have a credit value and do not count as part of a student's enrollment status for purposes of financial aid.
 An audit (AU) will be recorded on the student's transcript, but will not be considered as an attempted credit, and will not be included in the calculation of GPA.
 Students cannot audit a course to preview course content.